MiguelVBarros/Projeto-3-UC-SO/README.md

-# Projeto-3-UC-SO
+# Projeto-2-UC-SO

 Project for de UC of Operating Systems of LEIC IST (2º year)

-Meant to test knowledge of multithread programming using the POSIX library and a library for communication between each thread, and the usage of locks and pthread_cond, shared memory mechanisms
+Meant to test knowledge of multithread programming using the POSIX library and a library for communication between each thread, and the usage of locks and pthread_cond

-Students were also tasked with making a makeshift pthread_barrier

 Made in groups of two students, with the lovely Carolina Carreira (https://github.com/CarolinaCC)

 More information in the file enunciado.pdf (only in Portuguese)

-Note: files leQueue.h, leQueue.c, matrix2d.c, matrix2d.h were already given
+Note: files leQueue.h, leQueue.c, matrix2d.c, matrix2d.h, mp3lib.c, mp3lib.h were already given
+	Job was to change file mp3lib.c

+	See https://github.com/MiguelVBarros/Projeto-1-UC-SO to see the difference